Lukbes1/Lukbes.CommandLineParser/README.md

 IDependency works with `IArgument`, so you can depend one argument to any other, no matter the type.

-Here is an example, creating a `Dependency` to prevent some argument of being present if this is present:
+Here is an example, creating an `IDependency` to prevent some argument of being present if the argument it was defined on is present:

 ```csharp
  private class NotDependency : IDependency